 The quaint village of Thirlmere awakens to the enchanting sound of the steam whistle for the annual Thirlmere Festival of Steam.

-Don't miss this unique and exciting event for the whole family brought to you by the Rotary Club of Picton, NSW Rail Museum (Transport Heritage NSW) and Wollondilly Shire Council.
+Don't miss this unique and exciting event for the whole family brought to you by Wollondilly Shire Council and the NSW Rail Museum (Transport Heritage NSW).

 THIRLMERE FESTIVAL OF STEAM TO RETURN IN 2021